openbaton/docs/docs/use-case-example.md

-# Use case example: Iperf clent - server
+# Use case example: Iperf client - server
 -----------------------------------------

 In this page there is a full real use case example explaining how the deployment process works, step by step.
 We assume that the NFVO and the Generic VNFM are running ready to receive invocations.